STXVXN06/To-do-List/README.md

 ### 🔐 User Authentication & Management
 - **User Registration and Login**: Users can register and log in with an email and password.
-- **JWT Authentication**: JSON Web Tokens (JWT) are used to manage session authentication.
+- **JWT Authentication**: JSON Web Tokens (JWT) manage session authentication.
-- **User Roles**: The roles "Regular User" and "Administrator" control access to different functions.
+- **User Roles**: The roles "Regular User" and "Administrator" control access to various functions.

 ### 📝 Task Management
 - **Create Tasks**: Users can create tasks with a title, description, due date, and status (to-do, in-progress, completed).